RikVN/Neural_DRS/README.md

 ### Prerequisites

-You will need the Torch version of [OpenNMT](https://github.com/OpenNMT/OpenNMT) with all its dependencies.
+You will need the Torch version of [OpenNMT](https://github.com/OpenNMT/OpenNMT) **with all its dependencies**.
 My results are with [this version](https://github.com/OpenNMT/OpenNMT/tree/2d9bc10a459bf4bd1e7ce1848e4575755c11b31c) of OpenNMT, I cannot guarantee that it works for newer versions.

 ```
 git clone https://github.com/OpenNMT/OpenNMT/